urooj-vX/NileFlow/README.md

 ## 🙌 A Word From the Creator

 > “NileFlow is my way of rethinking trading automation — not as a black-box service, but as an open, intelligent system that developers can trust and extend.
-> I built it for myself, but it’s yours to shape now.” — Urooj Zahara Naqvi
+> I built it for myself, but it’s yours to shape now.” — Urooj
 ---

 ## 🌐 Connect